UNIwise/frontend-assignment/README.md

 # Prerequisites

-To run the project on your machine you need the following installed.
+To complete this assignment on your machine you need the following installed.

 * Git
 * NodeJS